The maximum number of systoles for genus two Riemann surfaces with abelian differentials: Introduction

 Although the questions that we address in this paper regarding systoles have not been systematically studied previously in the context of translation surfaces, they have been studied in the context of hyperbolic and general Riemannian surfaces.
 As hinted at above, smooth surfaces have systoles that intersect at most once, and from this one can deduce that there are at most $12$ homotopy classes of systole in genus two (see for instance \cite{Malestein-Rivin-Theran}).
 This bound is sharp.
 Indeed, among hyperbolic surfaces of genus two, there is a unique surface, called the Bolza surface, with exactly 12 systoles.
 It can be obtained by gluing opposite edges of a regular hyperbolic octagon with all angles $\frac{\pi}{4}$.
 This same surface is also optimal (again among hyperbolic surfaces) for systolic ratio, a result of Jenni \cite{Jenni}.
 There are bounds on these quantities in higher genus, but these bounds are not optimal.
 Interestingly, Katz and Sabourau \cite{Katz-Sabourau} showed that among $\rm{CAT}(0)$ genus two surfaces, the optimal surface is an explicit flat surface with cone point singularities, conformally equivalent to the Bolza surface.
 This singular surface can not be optimal among all Riemannian surfaces however, as by a result of Sabourau, the optimal surface in genus two necessarily has a region with positive curvature \cite{Sabourau}.
 The optimal systolic ratio among all Riemannian surfaces is still not known.

 {\bf Acknowledgements.} We are grateful to the referee for a careful reading of the paper and valuable comments.
 We thank Marston Condor for the examples in Remark \ref{rmk:condor}.
-We thank Carlos Matheus Santos for kindly pointing out some mistakes and missing references in the first version of this paper.
+We thank Carlos Matheus Santos and Gabriela Weitze-Schmith\"usen for kindly pointing out some mistakes as well as some missing references in earlier versions.
 H. P. acknowledges support from U.S. National Science Foundation grants DMS 1107452, 1107263, 1107367 RNMS: Geometric structures And Representation varieties (the GEAR Network).
+C. J. acknowleges support from the Simons Foundation.